mpicbg-scicomp/tissue_miner/quickstart_tutorial/other_os/tutorials/cell_packing.md

 ### 2. Plot cell neighbor count and averages

 We now want to make some graphs that demonstrate how the distributions of cell neighbor number behave in the movie.
 For example, we will make a graph to show how the averaged neighbor number changes over time.
 We need a database, but we also need to run the `tm sm topo_countt1` command, which will take information from the database and detect cell neighbor changes (using a routine that is included in the automated workflow).
-Of note, the `tm sm topo_countt1` command will also build the database if not yet present.
+This command will also build the database if not yet present.
 The next command on the right runs the analysis and makes the video we want.
-It outputs the data in the output_analysis folder within the same movie directory.
+It takes the current movie directory `.` as an input and it outputs the results in the `output_analysis` folder within the same movie directory.

 * Copy-paste the following commands in the terminal: